vinceumo/todo/Article.md

 # Bonus - Offline Progressive Web App (PWA)

-In this bonus part of this tutorial we are going to set up a Progressive Web App (PWA) and our services workers so we can use this web application offline on our smartphone.
+In this bonus part of this tutorial, we are going to set up a Progressive Web App (PWA) and our services workers so we can use this web application offline on our smartphone.

 ## Set up a PWA